I'm going to tell you something you don't want to hear: if you're stuck in low elo, it's your fault.

 1. Pick 2-3 champions and play only them for 100 games 2.
 Average 7+ CS per minute (practice in Practice Tool) 3.
 Die fewer than 5 times per game 4.
 Take an objective after every teamfight win 5. /mute all and stop typing in chat

 That's it.
 No fancy macro.
 No complex wave management.
 No jungle tracking spreadsheets.
 Just these five things, consistently, for 100 games.
 You will climb.
 The math guarantees it.
+Want to see exactly how many games it'll take?
+Plug your rank and winrate into our climb calculator.

 If your account's MMR is already tanked from hundreds of losses and you're getting +14/-25, it might be faster to start fresh.
 Check your current MMR with our free MMR checker to see where you stand.
 If the numbers are ugly, a fresh smurf with clean MMR lets you skip the grind of fixing a broken rating.